Tony Hawk's Underground 2: Plot

 The group ponders what to do when a skater kid arrives and shows them a video of the tour, created by Beaverhausen.
 Tony decides that whoever humiliates Beaverhausen will stay on the tour.
 Sparrow manages to steal his clothes but the player, with Nigel's clothes, goes off causing a rampage on Australian citizens, framing Beaverhausen; Sparrow is eliminated as a result.

 At the end of the New Orleans leg, Nigel reveals that he filmed the whole tour, even before he met Tony and Bam in Berlin.
 Nigel proposes that if he is allowed to film the whole tour, he will pay for all the damages of the tour, which Tony and Bam accept after seeing the long damage bill (which stands at $21,117,551.84).
 Team Hawk performs a death-defying stunt called the "Equalizer" to tie up with Team Bam and is successful, but team members Vallely, Muska, and Mullen are arrested by the cops for stealing the helicopter used for the stunt, leaving the player and Tony for the final leg of the Tour: Skatopia, defined by Tony as "the skateboarding Mecca".

 Team Hawk, though reduced to two members, performs well enough to win.
 Confident on his victory, Bam decides to blow up Skatopia.
-In order to save people from the imminent damage, Tony evacuates the skaters.
+In order to save people from the imminent damage, Tony evacuates the skaters and animals.
 Bam dares the player, who is still stuck in the back end of Skatopia, to exit the flaming park in a combo, which he considers impossible.
 The player takes the dare and secures the World Destruction Tour win for Team Hawk.
 Nigel wants Bam to give him the tape of the tour, which shows Phil in the toilet, shouting to his wife for more toilet paper.
 The tour ends with Bam and Tony humiliating Nigel once more, as Bam pulls down his pants on international TV.

 During the credits, it is revealed that Tony and Bam have been officially banned from returning to all locations on the tour (even Thailand).
-Upon hearing the news, they reply, "Hey, good call."
+Upon hearing the news, they reply, "Hey, good call".

 Development

-A sequel to Underground was announced on January 29, 2004.
+A sequel to Underground was announced in January 2004.
 During development, developer Neversoft sent its members to locations featured in-game in order to get more acquainted with the areas.